GeminiCCCC/SystemDesign/chat-system.md

 * with 1M concurrent users, assume 1 connection needs 10K memory, only needs 10G memory, so one server can handle all connections
 ## high level
 * User makes http call to LB to API servers which include signup, login, change profile etc
-* User makes websocket call to chat service/presence service (manage online/offine status)
+* User makes websocket call to chat service
 * Chat service facilitates msg sending/receiving
 ## storage
 * for user profile, user setting, user friends, we use relational DB